Siemens-Healthineers/K2s/doc/k2scli/install-uninstall_cmd.md

   Set-ExecutionPolicy RemoteSigned -Force
   ```
 - curl.exe: the installed version in the Windows host must be at least 7.71.0 (to check it call 'curl.exe --version' from the command shell).
-- *Optional:* Enable required Windows Features beforehand (they will get enabled during the installation anyways, but would require a system restart and installation re-run):
+- *Required:* Enable required Windows Features beforehand (they will get enabled during the installation anyways, but would require a system restart and installation re-run):
   - Windows 10/11
     ```powershell
     Enable-WindowsOptionalFeature -Online -FeatureName $('Microsoft-Hyper-V-All', 'Microsoft-Hyper-V', 'Microsoft-Hyper-V-Tools-All', 'Microsoft-Hyper-V-Management-PowerShell', 'Microsoft-Hyper-V-Hypervisor', 'Microsoft-Hyper-V-Services', 'Microsoft-Hyper-V-Management-Clients', 'Containers', 'VirtualMachinePlatform') -All -NoRestart